 (c) Proposed Bills and Resolutions -- Sponsors.
-(1) A proposed bill, proposed draft or resolution may be sponsored by more than one member of the General Assembly and its designation as to house of origin shall be made by the Legislative Commissioners' Office based on the house of the proposer.
-Any member of the General Assembly may co-sponsor a proposed bill, proposed draft or resolution, committee bill or raised bill by (A) requesting the Legislative Commissioners' Office, in writing, to add such member's name to the proposed bill in its possession or (B) making a request in writing after it has been filed, to the clerk of the house in which the bill has been filed to add such member's name as a co-sponsor of the proposed bill, proposed draft or resolution, committee bill, raised bill or resolution, but not later than the date of the signing of the bill, or the deadline for the signing of the bill, by the Governor, whichever is earlier, or the adoption of the resolution.
+(1) A proposed bill, proposed draft or proposed resolution may be sponsored by more than one member of the General Assembly and its designation as to chamber of origin shall be made by the Legislative Commissioners' Office based on the chamber of the proposer.
+Any member of the General Assembly may co-sponsor a proposed bill, proposed draft or proposed resolution, committee bill or raised bill or resolution by (A) requesting the Legislative Commissioners' Office, in writing, to add such member's name to the proposed bill or proposed resolution in its possession, or (B) making a request in writing after it has been filed, to the clerk of the chamber in which the bill has been filed to add such member's name as a co-sponsor of the proposed bill, proposed draft or proposed resolution, but not later than the date of the signing of the bill, or the deadline for the signing of the bill, by the Governor, whichever is earlier, or the date of the adoption of the resolution.

-(2) A member may remove his or her name as an introducer or a co-sponsor of a bill or resolution by submitting a written notice to the clerk of the house in which the bill or resolution was filed to remove the member's name but not later than the time specified in Rule 7(c)(1)(B).
+(2) A member may remove his or her name as an introducer or a co-sponsor of a bill or resolution by submitting a written notice to the clerk of the chamber in which the bill or resolution was filed to remove the member's name but not later than the time specified in subsection (c)(1)(B) of this rule.
 The clerk shall notify the Legislative Commissioners' Office of such removal, and the member's name shall be removed from the legislative database for that bill or resolution.

-(d) Form and introduction of Bills -- Numbering.
-Senate bills shall be numbered from 1 to 5000, and House bills from 5001 to 9999 and resolutions shall be numbered starting with 1 in each house.
-The original number on a proposed bill, proposed draft or resolution shall be retained and shall be used in any reference to it.
+(d) Form and introduction of Bills and Resolutions -- Numbering.
+Senate bills shall be numbered from 1 to 5000, and House bills from 5001 to 9999 and resolutions shall be numbered starting with 1 in each chamber.
+The original number on a proposed bill, proposed draft or proposed resolution shall be retained and shall be used in any reference to it.

 (e) Proposed Bills and Resolutions -- Initial Reference to Committee.
-The Legislative Commissioners' Office shall make a notation, based on subject matter, of the suggested committee reference on proposed bills and resolutions drafted by that office, proposed drafts processed by that office, and fully drafted bills drafted by that office and accompanying the Governor's budget or other_message.
+The Legislative Commissioners' Office shall make a notation, based on subject matter, of the suggested committee reference on proposed bills and proposed resolutions drafted by that office, proposed drafts processed by that office, and fully drafted bills or resolutions drafted by that office and accompanying the Governor's budget or other message.
 The clerks shall, on introduction of each such bill, draft or resolution, make a tentative reference for the Speaker or the President Pro Tempore.

 (f) Proposed Bills and Resolutions -- Copies.
 Sufficient copies of proposed bills, proposed drafts and resolutions shall be reproduced for use of the General Assembly and the public and shall be available in the legislative bill room.
-The copies shall show the number of the proposed bill, proposed draft or resolution, session of introduction, name of the member or members introducing it and the committee to which it was referred.
+The copies shall show the number of the proposed bill, proposed draft or resolution, session of introduction, name of the member or members introducing it and committee to which it was referred.